felixahlcrona/BlazorProjects/README.md

 Having a blast coding with Blazor so trying it out to see what's possible.

-Following projects are just for fun, usually dont late weekends with a few beers.
+Following projects are just for fun, usually done late weekends with a few beers.
 Code quality 404

 ## Subtitlefinder
 > Subtitlefinder, Crawls subscene and finds the most likely subtitle by using Levenshtein distance algorithm on the collected data.